-NRS 201.300(1) is the Nevada law that prohibits pandering, which is enticing or persuading another adult to be a prostitute.
+NRS 201.300(1) is the Nevada law that prohibits pandering, which is defined as enticing or persuading another adult to engage in prostitution.
 Pandering is a category C felony carrying 1 to 5 years of prison time even if no money changes hands.
 But if the defendant uses violence or panders a child, then the state may bring more serious charges for sex trafficking (NRS 201.300(2)).

 The statute states:

 A person who without physical force or the immediate threat of physical force, induces an adult to unlawfully become a prostitute or to continue to engage in prostitution, or to enter any place [house of prostitution] within this State in which prostitution is practiced, encouraged or allowed for the purpose of sexual conduct or prostitution is guilty of pandering.

 In this article, our Las Vegas criminal defense attorneys discuss:

 - 1. What is pandering in Nevada?

 - 2. How is pandering different from pimping?